armanmoztar/armanmoztar/README.md

 - Enjoy skiing, music, and hiking

 ### Get in Touch
 Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/arman-moztarzadeh/) or via email (armanmoztarzadeh@gmail.com).
-Always looking to meet new people and discuss anything!
+Always looking to meet new people and to discuss anything!

 <!--
 ![Profile-Hit-Counter](https://hits.seeyoufarm.com/api/count/incr/badge.svg?url=https%3A%2F%2Fgithub.com%2F{username}1212%2Fhit-counter)